-In the late 1960s, the American public became aware of the terrible health effects of asbestos exposure.
-Class action lawsuits seemed a natural vehicle for holding negligent companies accountable.
-In this type of lawsuit, a group of people collectively bring a claim to court.
+When the American public became aware of the terrible health effects of asbestos exposure in the late 1960s, class action lawsuits were a natural option to hold negligent companies accountable.

 State and federal courts have their own rules for governing class actions, but most agree on the basics.

-Mesothelioma class actions were typically filed against construction, shipbuilding, mining and manufacturing companies.
-Companies were liable because their executives knew about the risks of asbestos exposure but hid this information from workers and consumers.
+Mesothelioma class action lawsuits were typically filed against companies in the construction, shipbuilding, mining or manufacturing industries.
+These companies were liable because their executives knew about the risks of asbestos exposure but hid this information from workers and consumers.

 In 1991, the federal courts consolidated their asbestos cases into the U.S. District Court for the Eastern District of Pennsylvania.
 Since then, a special court known as MDL 875 has heard multidistrict asbestos litigation at the federal level.

 In Georgine v.
-Amchem, a group of asbestos-product manufacturers and plaintiffs’ attorneys sought to negotiate a settlement agreement.
+Amchem Products Inc., a group of asbestos-product manufacturers and plaintiffs’ attorneys sought to negotiate a settlement agreement.
 Their idea was to create a class solely for settlement purposes and set up a payment matrix to calculate payouts for present and future claims.

-The U.S. Supreme Court ultimately ruled against the plan.
+The Third Circuit Court of Appeals ultimately ruled against the plan.
 It determined class certification was inappropriate because the group of claimants was too large and their circumstances were too diverse.

-The Supreme Court ruled against certifying an asbestos class action again in Ortiz v.
-Fibreboard.
+The U.S. Supreme Court ruled against certifying an asbestos class action lawsuit in Ortiz v.
+Fibreboard Corp.
 Federal courts generally uphold the precedent set by Georgine v.
 Amchem.
 Some state courts are more willing to certify class actions, but it is uncommon in asbestos litigation.

 3 Cited Article Sources